Requirements and Curriculum

 • A completed PLAR application form.

-• Samples of projects, reports, presentations, and professional practice that demonstrate advanced knowledge and skills in the area of dietetics for which PLAR credit is requested.
+• Samples of projects, reports, presentations, and professional practice that demonstrate advanced knowledge and skills in dietetics for which PLAR credit is requested.

 • Evidence that shows/demonstrates advanced knowledge and skill, not just work history.

 Request the PLAR application and portfolio instructions upon admission.
-Submit the portfolio and PLAR application to the program director by August 1 before beginning the program as outlined above.
+Submit the portfolio and PLAR application to the program director by August 1 prior to beginning the program as outlined above.

 Eligibility for registration exam